Nasdaq confirms correction, bond yields fall further

 Gold prices jumped more than 1.5% to their highest level in more than three months on the trade concerns.

-In addition to increasing tariffs on Chinese imports in recent weeks, the White House has hardened its stance towards other countries, including Mexico.
+In addition to increasing tariffs on Chinese imports in recent weeks, the White House has hardened its stance toward other countries, including Mexico.

 The Dow Jones Industrial Average rose 4.74 points, or 0.02%, to 24,819.78, the S&P 500 lost 7.61 points, or 0.28%, to 2,744.45 and the Nasdaq Composite dropped 120.13 points, or 1.61%, to 7,333.02.